arianrhodsandlot/Family-Jukebox/readme.md

 ## Details

-Generated audios sources are in format WAV, which can be played by almost all modern browsers when it's wrapped with HTML5 `<audio>` tag, Audios' waveforms are just those are ever used in Nintendo's Famicom, such as square wave, trangle wave, and noise.
+Generated audios sources are in format WAV, which can be played by almost all modern browsers when it's wrapped with HTML5 `<audio>` tag.

+Audios' waveforms are just those ever used in Nintendo's <abbr title="Family Computer">Famicom</abbr>, which also known as <abbr title="Nintendo Entertainment System">NES</abbr> in North America, such as square wave, trangle wave, and noise.
 The DPCM channel is not suported yet.

 For those who want to take a try, here are some tips.